idilsulo/idilsulo.github.io/about.md

 </p>
 -->
 <p>
-  Here, you can find a list of the research projects that I was involved in so far.
+  Here, you can find a list of the research projects that I have participated in so far.
 </p>
 <p>